thinkocapo/hash-tronic/README.md

 ## Overview
 Hashtronic was conceived as a trading arbitrage bot that sends ether to the [EOS Crowdsale Smart Contract](https://github.com/EOSIO/eos-token-distribution) in exchange for EOS tokens (ERC-20), which then get re-sold on an exchange for even more ether than you started with.

 Currently this repo has code for **sending ether from one address to another**.
-You can send to either a contract address like EOS or to a account address.
+You can send to either an account address or to a contract address (a.k.a. externally owned account)like EOS or to a account address.
+[Account Address vs Contract Address](https://github.com/ethereum/wiki/wiki/White-Paper#ethereum-accounts).
 We will use [web3.js](https://github.com/ethereum/web3.js/) to do that.

 There are instructions in [/docs](https://github.com/thinkocapo/hash-tronic/tree/master/docs) on how to run an ethereum node using [geth](https://github.com/ethereum/go-ethereum/wiki/geth), the command line interface for running a full ethereum node implemented in Go.